 But how a coffee maker brews impacts how healthy, or not, the coffee is.

 Here’s some scary stuff: French press and espresso have high levels of an oily compound called a Diterpine (Cafestol and Kaweol specifically).
 Basically it’s that oil slick that floats on the top of your coffee and well, it’s not good for you!
 Drip and single serve are really no better since the high heat used to quickly brew with them makes coffee that’s really high in acid.
 Also not good, especially if you have a sensitive stomach or give a darn about your teeth.
 The acids can cause trouble for tummies and contribute to staining and acid wear on teeth.
 Austin Powers anyone?
+According to this expert dentist in Naples FL, coffee is an acidic beverage and can erode in the enamel of your teeth.
+They also add that it’s a good practice to rinse with water after drinking any acidic beverage to help neutralize the acid in your mouth.

 Drinking cold brew coffee is definitely a better to go because it doesn’t use heat or pressing to brew so it has lower levels of the oily stuff and acids.
 Cold brewing involves soaking or stepping coffee grounds in cold water for at least 12 hours.
 What you have after that is a coffee extract that is then diluted with hot or cold water whenever you get a hankering for a hot or iced coffee drink.